encodeous/wstream/README.md

 # WStream - WebSocket Streams

-*WStream offers a simple and standalone high-performance WebSocket stream built on top of ASP.NET Core Kestrel*
+*WStream offers a simple and standalone high-performance WebSocket stream built on top of Kestrel*

 ## Use Cases: